 Magnitude 6.5 earthquake strikes central Alaska

-KAVIK RIVER CAMP, Alaska – A magnitude 6.5 earthquake has hit central Alaska.
+KAVIK RIVER CAMP, Alaska – The U.S. Geological Survey says that two earthquakes have hit Alaska.

-The U.S. Geological Survey says that at 6:58 a.m.
+The agency says that at 6:58 a.m.
 Sunday the earthquake struck an area 41.8 miles (67 kilometers) east of Kavik River Camp and 342.9 miles (551 kilometers) northeast of Fairbanks, the state's second-biggest city.

-The survey says the earthquake has a depth of about four-tenths of a mile (0.6 kilometers.)
+The survey says the earthquake had a depth of about four-tenths of a mile (0.6 kilometers.)

 In January, a powerful undersea earthquake sent Alaskans fumbling for suitcases and racing to evacuation centers in the middle of the night after a cellphone alert warned a tsunami could hit communities along the state's southern coast and parts of British Columbia.
 The magnitude 7.9 quake in the Gulf of Alaska triggered the alert.